dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 ### Pour Piers
 Cut the *Concrete Tube Forms* to size using a *Hand Saw*.

-Nail the sides of the *Cardboard Concrete Form Tubes* to the center of 2 2x4s.
+Attach *3.5 Exterior Nails* to the sides of the *Cardboard Concrete Form Tubes* to the center of *2 2x4s*.
 The tube should hang about 12 inches up from the bottom of the footing.

-Make sure to wear a *Respiratory Mask* to avoid breathing in  concrete dust, and *Cleaning Gloves* to protect your skin for this next step.
+Make sure to wear a *N95 Dust Mask* to avoid breathing in  concrete dust, and *Cleaning Gloves* to protect your skin for this next step.

 Slowly pour *Water* over 1 *Bag of Concrete* in the *Wheel Barrow*.
 Mix the contents using the *Garden Hoe* and add water gradually until you have a thick consistency.